-6. You will be prompted to select which login type you would like to use.
-See page 4 for more information on the types of logins.
-Click Next.
-If you select "Use my VON Login" skip to step 9.
+8. When it's finished installing SQL Server® Express 2019 you will then be prompted to select which login type you would like to use (see page 4 for more information on the types of logins).
+If you select "Use my VON Login" (recommended for this type of installation) skip to step 12.